Oil India: Exploration and production

 Oil India Limited (OIL) was initially formed as a joint venture between the Burmah Oil Company Limited (BOC) and Government of India.

 The first oilfield in India was discovered in Digboi, Assam, as early as 1887, by a predecessor of Assam Oil, a subsidiary of BOC.
 (Corley, T A B, 1983, The History of the Burmah Oil Company, 1886–1983).

 Early in 1950s, Assam Oil discovered the first new oilfield in post-independence India, under the leadership of the geologist W. B. Metre, at Naharkatiya.
 Oil India was formed in 1959 to operate this new field and other nearby concessions, with Burmah Oil holding 2/3rd equity holding and Government of India holding 1/3rd equity.
 Later in 1961, this was changed to 50/50 shareholding.
 In 1982, Burmah Oil transferred all its shares to Government of India and Oil India became 100% Government owned.
 It was converted to a public limited company on 30 August 1995.

-Recoverable oil reserves.
 As of 2014 the company produced 3.466 MMT of crude oil, 2625.81 million cubic metre at standard conditions of natural gas and 46,640 tonnes of LPG.
 Most of this was produced from its traditionally rich oil and gas fields concentrated in the Northeastern part of India and contribute around 80% of total oil and gas produced in the region.
-The search for newer avenues has seen OIL spreading out its operations in onshore / offshore Orissa and Andaman, Cauvery offshore, Tamil Nadu, Arabian Sea, deserts of Rajasthan, onshore Andhra Pradesh, riverbeds of Brahmaputra and logistically difficult hilly terrains of the Indian state Mizoram and Arunachal Pradesh.
-In Rajasthan, OIL discovered gas in 1988, heavy oil / bitumen in 1991 and started production of gas in 1996.
-The company has accumulated over a hundred years of experience in the field of oil and gas production, since the discovery of Digboi oilfield in 1889.

-The company has over 100000 km2 of licensed areas for oil and gas exploration.
-It has emerged as a consistently profitable International company and present in Libya, Gabon, Nigeria, Sudan, Venezuela, Mozambique, Yemen, Iran, Bangladesh and United States.
-OIL has recently emerged in the offshore giant gas-field project of Mozambique and also made discovery of oil & gas in Gabon as an Operator and Libya as non-operator.
-OIL acquired Shale oil asset in United States during 2012.

-In recent years, Oil India Limited has stepped up exploration and production activities significantly in north-eastern India.
-OIL has set up its NEF (North East Frontier) project to intensify its exploration activities in the frontier areas in North East, which are logistically very difficult and geologically complex.
-Presently, exploration activities are in progress along the Trust Belt areas of Arunachal, Assam including Mizoram.
-The company operates a crude oil pipeline from Duliajan to Barauni, in Bihar.